 - BOARD & BUY ON THE TRAIN (except for the night sleeper train)

 So nothing in Egypt is simple and booking online has been made a nuisance but it is still possible.
-In order to book online you will first need to sign up.
+In order to book online you will first need to register as a user.

 You cannot book more than two weeks in advance either.
 See what I mean about them making everything needlessly difficult.